May 15, 2026

 • No service provides free unlimited data, you will get a limited amount.

-Before you make the decision on which free phone service to go with, confirm that you have the option of a government assisted phone service by checking if you qualify for the Lifeline program.
+Before you make the decision on which free phone service to go with, confirm whether you have the option of a government assisted phone service by checking if you qualify for the Lifeline program.
+It discounts phone service $9.25 a month or more, which makes the cost of an approved provider very low or even free.

-You can qualify for Lifeline if you meet any one of these requirements:
+You can qualify if you meet any one of these requirements:

 • Federal assistance programs: You or someone in your household participate in programs such as SNAP, Medicaid, SSI, FPHA, or the Veterans Pension and Survivors Benefit.